Sappho at Leucate: Description and style

-Charles Blanc in 1845 commented that "undertaking the pictorial representation of despair represented a fundamental deviation from the principles of Greek art".
-Art historian William Vaughan stated that "The Sappho of Gros is the demonstration of how an effect of an emotional nature can be transmitted by resorting to precision no less than to skill".
+Nineteenth-century writers such as Charles Blanc noticed Gros's shift towards a more emotional style.
+Blanc argued in 1845 that "undertaking the pictorial representation of despair represented a fundamental deviation from the principles of Greek art".
+Art historian William Vaughan noted that the painting demonstrated how a deeply emotional effect could be conveyed "as much through precision as through bravura."